The Five Things Every Intern Must Do to Make the Most of Their Internship

 4. Ask for guidance

 Don't ever feel scared to ask for help - as an intern you're there to learn just as much as you are to help out.
 But, balancing your thirst for knowledge against a desire to not make your questioning overly burdensome can be tricky.
 The best bet is to ask questions thoughtfully, after you've done a bit of digging yourself.
 That means, don't ask a question about everything that pops into your head.
-You'll want to show you're capable of problem solving, and independent enough to find solutions.
+You'll want to show you're capable of problem solving, and resourceful and independent enough to find solutions.
 Instead, first try to solve the issue yourself so you can have a discussion about the methods you've tried, and what may work better.
-That way, you can show you're giving everything a go, while still being keen to learn more.
+That way, you can show you're giving everything a go, while still being keen to learn more!